NTT to Take Full Control of NTT Data Group

 - Русский

-Tokyo, May 8 (Jiji Press)--Nippon Telegraph and Telephone Corp. is poised to take full control of listed subsidiary NTT Data Group Corp., it was learned Thursday.
+Tokyo, May 8 (Jiji Press)--Nippon Telegraph and Telephone Corp. said Thursday that it will take full control of NTT Data Group Corp., a publicly traded subsidiary that provides technology services to corporate clients.

-The major Japanese telecommunications company plans to spend over 2 trillion yen on the move, which is aimed at helping promote overseas expansion of NTT Data Group’s information technology services for corporations by speeding up management decisions, sources familiar with the matter said.
+The Japanese telecommunications company, which already owns about 58 pct of NTT Data Group, plans to spend over 2.37 trillion yen to buy the rest of outstanding shares in the unit including through a tender offer.

-The two companies, both listed on the Tokyo Stock Exchange’s top-tier Prime section, are expected to make a formal decision at their respective board meetings on the day.
-NTT, which currently has an equity stake of about 58 pct in NTT Data Group, plans to buy the rest of its outstanding shares through a tender offer.
+The move is aimed at speeding up decision-making and accelerating the overseas expansion of NTT Data Group as demand for its data centers has been rapidly increasing on the back of the spread of artificial intelligence.

-NTT Data Group has strength also in services for data centers for which demand has been rapidly increasing on the back of the spread of artificial intelligence.
+The tender offer will run from Friday to June 19 with an offer price of 4,000 yen per share, more than 30 pct higher than NTT Data Group’s closing price on Wednesday.
+If the bid is successful, NTT Data Group is expected to be delisted.

-In recent years, NTT has been proceeding with organizational reform amid changes in the domestic market, such as a decrease in land-line telephone service users.
-As part of the efforts, NTT made mobile phone carrier NTT Docomo Inc. a fully owned unit in 2020.
+By taking full ownership of the unit, NTT hopes to strengthen internal cooperation over corporate sales.
+It will also seek to upgrade its data centers by utilizing the IOWN high-speed, large-capacity optical communications infrastructure.

 [Copyright The Jiji Press, Ltd.]